-Melted chocolate serves as an irresistible dip for strawberries, sugar cookies, marshmallows and chunks of pound cake, or as a topping for ice cream.
-But if the chocolate hardens, you can no longer dip into it or pour it -- and the magic is lost.
+Keeping chocolate melted is a great way to make a luscious topping for ice cream or an irresistible dip for strawberries, sugar cookies, marshmallows and chunks of pound cake.
+But if the chocolate hardens, you can no longer dip into it or pour it — and the magic is lost.

-Melted Chocolate Temperatures
+Use Proper Chocolate Temperatures

 Chocolate is only worth keeping melted if you do so properly.
 Chocolate that spends too much time on the heat will turn grainy and can even burn.

 Keep it in a metal bowl or glass serving dish set tightly over a bowl of warm water or in a warm environment, such as a toasty kitchen.
 When kept at this temperature, the chocolate will be warm to the tongue, but not scalding.

 Create a Sauce

 For chocolate to stay smooth and liquid even at cooler room temperatures, you need to create a sauce.
 For an easy version that's delicious over ice cream or as a dip, place 8 ounces of chopped bitter- or semisweet chocolate in a metal or glass bowl.

 Heat a cup of heavy cream and 1/2 cup of light corn syrup together in a small sauce pan and then pour over the bowl of chocolate.
 Allow the mixture to sit for several minutes, until the chocolate bits soften considerably and whisk to incorporate.

 Store in a sealable glass container for up to two weeks in the refrigerator.
 Use it chilled or reheat it for 20 to 30 seconds in the microwave.